1030 avenue de la Médecine

 The main objective of this project is the characterisation of the diversity and seasonal dynamics of wild viruses in subarctic thermokarst ponds.

 We have selected three representative thaw ponds in the region of Whapmagoostui-Kuujjuarapik, in the Sasapimakwananisikw (SAS) valley (55°22'N, 77°69'O), as sampling site for this project.

-Triplicate viral communities from surface and deep will be characterized based on a metagenomic approach, with samples collected from the SAS thermokarst ponds in 2015, 2016, 2017, 2020 and 2021.
+Triplicate viral communities from surface and bottom water will be characterized based on a metagenomic approach, with samples collected from the SAS thermokarst ponds in 2015, 2016, 2017, 2020 and 2021.
 Water will also be collected from a nearby river and it's opening in the Hudson bay in 2020 and 2021.
 Briefly, water is collected from the pond, prefiltered to remove cells and collected on a 0.02 µm filter.
 The filter with the virus-enriched fraction is subsequently extracted and prepared for sequencing.

 With these data, we intend to characterize thaw pond viral diversity, investigate seasonal differences, elucidate possible overwintering adaptations and gain insight into the role of viruses in microbial metabolic activity both in thermokarst ponds and through a pond to sea continuum.

 Girard, C., Langlois, V., Vigneron, A., Vincent, W.F., Culley, A.I., 2020.
 Seasonal regime shift in the viral communities of a permafrost thaw lake.
 Viruses, 12(11), 1204.
 DOI: 10.3390/v12111204.